Nikoula86/2022_Somitoids_Analysis/README.md

 # 2022_Somitoids_SomiteMorphometry
-Morphometric analysis of somites for the paper Matsumiya et al., Nat.
+Morphometric analysis of somites for the paper Sanaki-Matsumiya et al., Nat.
 Comm., 2022